Alexander-556/PowerShellScripts/Docs/Intro/ShellScript_Intro.md

 A scripting language is a type of programming language.
 It is typically used to automate tasks that you would otherwise perform manually in a shell or through a graphical user interface (GUI) with a keyboard and mouse.

 Unlike compiled languages like C or C++, scripting languages do not require a compiler to run.
+This is to say that in order to run the program, scripting languages do not need to be compiled into an executable first.
 Instead, they rely on an interpreter, which reads and executes the code line by line from top to bottom.

 Just like any other programming language, a scripting language gives you control over the logic flow of your script or program.
 This allows you to automate tasks with complex decision-making and control structures such as loops, conditionals, and functions.